11th March 2019 – 14th March 2019

 The Macroecology 2019 will be held at the Biocenter of the University of Würzburg, which is located in the Hubland campus.
 The historical city of Würzburg is located at the Romantic route of Bavaria, offering an attractive scenario for scientific exchange.
 In the registration day, participants will have the opportunity to attend a public opening keynote at the Toskana seminar room of the Residence Palace (an UNESCO heritage site), followed by an icebreaker at the wine cellar of the Staatlicher Hofkeller, also at the Residence Palace.

-The Macro 2019 will be held in four days, from 11th March (Monday) until 14th March (Thursday) 2019, with a program including Keynote speakers, contributed talks, posters and group activities (workshops, mini-courses, discussion groups).
+The Macro 2019 will be held in four days, from 11th March (Monday) until midday of 14th March (Thursday) 2019, with a program including Keynote speakers, contributed talks, posters and group activities (mini-courses, discussion groups).
 The first day will be reserved for arrival at the city, with the registration, opening public keynote and icebreaker being directly at the city center in the Residence Palace.
 The following days will encompass submitted contributions and keynotes at the Biocenter of the University of Würzburg.
 The last day will have scientific program untl midday to allow for departure in the afternoon.

-• Monday, 11th March: Public opening keynote (4 pm, „Space-borne technologies to monitor the transformation of the world and its capabilities for macroecology “, Dr. Safi & Dr. Taubennöck) and icebreaker reception (6 pm) within the Residence Palace and its wine cellar.
+• Monday, 11th March: Public opening keynote (4 pm, „Space-borne technologies to monitor the transformation of the world and its capabilities for macroecology“, Dr. Safi & Dr. Taubennöck) and icebreaker reception (6 pm) within the Residence Palace and its wine cellar.
 Wine tasting event and tour through the palace after the keynote until 8-8:30 pm (no dinner).

 • Conference dinner (13th March, 7 pm) at the Bürgerspital